The Kirkwood Arts Commission was established in 2014 by the Kirkwood City Council, to promote the arts in the City and around the region.

 June 15: The Bel Airs

-June 29: Air Force Jazz Band, Shades of Blue
+June 29: Air Force Band of Mid-America: Roots in Blue

 July 13: Dan Rubright's WirePilots